Ariel Rechtshaid: Production, writing, and mixing

-After Plain White T's' 2006 single "Hey There Delilah", which Rechtshaid recorded and produced, eventually reached no. 1 / 2 on the US / UK charts respectively he started getting approached by labels and managers.
+After Plain White T's' 2006 single "Hey There Delilah", which Rechtshaid recorded and produced, eventually reached number 1 on the US and number 2 on the UK charts, he started getting approached by labels and managers.

 Rechtshaid's production, songwriting, and mixing is found on a wide range of albums and genres.
 He has written with and produced for acts such as Haim, Vampire Weekend, Adele, Beyoncé, Madonna, Kylie Minogue, Usher, Blood Orange, Carly Rae Jepsen, Charli XCX, Kelela, Solange Knowles, Sky Ferreira, Plain White T's, Cass McCombs, Theophilus London, Glasser, We Are Scientists, Major Lazer, Foreign Born, Valencia, and Murs.
-He is also a partner in music publishing and production company Heavy Duty.
+He is also a founder and partner in music publishing and production company Heavy Duty.

-He is also a three-time Grammy award winner.
+He is a three-time Grammy award winner.

 Personal life

 During the production of Haim's second studio album Something to Tell You (2017), Rechtshaid was diagnosed with stage I testicular cancer.
-He is in a relationship with Haim frontwoman Danielle Haim.
+He was in a relationship with Haim frontwoman Danielle Haim from 2013 to early 2022.